This is the fourth post in our Super Natural Materials series – you can view the whole series here.

 Benefits of building with stone

 Naturally beautiful with diverse shapes, textures and colours to choose from.
-Stone is readily available in most regions, with regionally distinctive stone rooting your design in place and being contextual with the local building vernacular and culture.
-This means it’s more likely to get planning permission.
+Stone is readily available in most regions, with regionally distinctive stone contextualising the local vernacular and culture.

 - Good insulation because of its extremely high thermal mass which is a good insulator in temperate climates.
 The stone slowly heats up in the day and releases its warmth in the night.
 Needs passive solar design to be most effective and can be too cold in cooler climates.